-The FAS is the largest native gastropod in freshwaters of North America, inhabits shallow lakes and wetlands, and currently occurs at low adult densities (<<1/m2) in southern Florida (Gutierre et al. 2019).
+The FAS is the largest native freshwater gastropod in North America, it inhabits shallow lakes and wetlands, and currently occurs at low adult densities (<<1/m2) in southern Florida (Gutierre et al. 2019).
 Snails grow from 3-4 mm shell length (SL) at hatching to > 40 mm SL as large adults and do not live beyond 1.5 years (Hanning 1979).
 Most reproduction (~70%) occurs during cooler spring seasons when water levels are declining, and some reproduction occurs (~30%) during warmer early summer when water levels are rising (Hanning 1979, Barrus et al. 2023).
 At adult sizes (> 25 mm SL) FAS are a critical resource for the endangered Snail Kite (Rostrhamus sociabilis; Cattau et al. 2014), so improving the conditions for FAS populations is imperative.
 As small juveniles (< 10 mm SL) FAS are prey for crayfish (Procambarus spp, sunfish non-native cichlids, large killifishes (Fundulus seminolis), greater siren (Siren lacertina), and turtles (e.g., Kinosternon bauri; Valentine-Darby et al. 2015, Davidson and Dorn 2017).
 Another known gastropod predator, giant water bugs (Belostomatidae), may also depredate juvenile FAS but has not been investigated (Kesler and Munns, 1989).
 Juvenile FAS outgrow most common fish and invertebrate predators once they grow to shell lengths of ~10-11 mm (Valentine-Darby et al. 2015, Davidson and Dorn 2017, Supplemental).

 Zero-Population Growth Isocline

 We used a published age-structured population model (Darby et al. 2015) to create zero-population growth isoclines from theoretical combinations of two parameters, juvenile growth and survival (FAS < 10 mm SL) holding all other variables stable (more details in Supplemental).
-The model was coded in R using the original parameters although a few parameters were changed to reflect recent changes in understanding of FAS life history (Table S1, Darby et al. 2015).
-Isoclines were constructed from combinatorial simulations of the parameters for FAS survival < 10 mm SL and juvenile growth under two reproductive conditions which were represented by different hydrologic conditions (“Good Reproduction” or “Poor Reproduction” below; Figure 2).
-Each simulation had one combination of the parameters for which population growth rate (r) measured after a stable size distribution was achieved.
+The model tracks the annual cohorts (size and numbers) on daily time steps using daily mortality and growth parameters with cohorts produced seasonally dependent upon adult numbers and water depths.
+The Darbe et al. 2015 model was re-coded in R using the original parameters with a few parameters adjusted to reflect recent changes in understanding of FAS life history (see Table S1). ).
+Isoclines were constructed by combinatorial simulations of the parameters for juvenile survival growth under two hydrologic conditions which produced depth-dependent differences in reproduction (“Good Reproduction” or “Poor Reproduction” below; Figure 2).
+For each combinatorial ach simulation we measured population growth rate (r) measured after a stable size distribution was achieved.
 The combinations for which population growth was constant (r = 0) were identified and plotted as an isocline.

 The isoclines graphically represent theoretical combinations of the two parameters that stop growth of the population (λ = 1).
-Under the assumption of invariant growth and survival rates the isoclines are boundary conditions between a growing or a declining population.
-Because the juvenile FAS densities are so low and yet can survive and grow at high densities in predator exclusion cages (Barrus et al. 2023) we considered traditional density dependence in the parameters to be irrelevant to our model evaluations which were simply trying to identify parameters that would produce an increasing or decreasing population year over year.
+Under the assumption of annually unchanging growth and survival rates the isoclines are boundary conditions between a growing or a declining population.
+Because juvenile FAS densities are so low in our study wetlands (typically <0.1/m2) and yet can survive and grow at high densities in mesh predator-exclusion cages (Barrus et al. 2023) we considered traditional density dependence in the parameters to be irrelevant to our model evaluations which were simply trying to identify parameters that would produce an increasing or decreasing population year over year.